 The following list contains all of the core vocabulary words in Insects in the forms in which they appear in the domain.
 These words appear in the read-alouds or, in some instances, in the "Introducing the Read-Aloud" section at the beginning of the lesson.
-Boldfaced words in the list have an associated Word Work activity.
-The inclusion of the words on this list does not mean that students are immediately expected to be able to use all of these words on their own.
+The inclusion of words on this list does not mean that students are immediately expected to be able to use all of these words on their own.
 However, through repeated exposure throughout all lessons, they should acquire a good understanding of most of these words and begin to use some of them in conversation.